Professional Development for Secondary Educators: Words and Pictures

 This session will be presented over Zoom.

 Rachel Ang is an artist and writer who makes comics.
 Their work has been published by The New Yorker, The Washington Post, kuš! and Australian periodicals like The Age and Meanjin.
 Rachel’s first book, Swimsuit (Glom Press, 2018) was not read by many people, but those who did really liked it.
 The...
 Read more

-Sarah Firth is a Melbourne based, Eisner Award-winning comic artist, writer, speaker and internationally renowned graphic recorder.
+Sarah Firth (she/her) is based on Wurundjeri Country, Melbourne, Australia.
+She’s an Eisner Award-winning and Ignatz nominated cartoonist, artist and writer, speaker and internationally renowned graphic recorder.
 Her work has been published by ABRAMS Books, ABC Arts, Frankie Magazine, kuš!, Graph...
 Read more

 Dr Elizabeth MacFarlane is a writer and Senior Lecturer in Creative Writing at the University of Melbourne where she teaches Short Fiction, Graphic Narratives and Thinking Writing: Theory and Creativity.
 She is co-director of graphic novel publishing house Twelve Panels Press, and co-directed artist...
 Read more